 The Camping Entrance: Visitors can paddle down the crystal clear river (there is no fee to launch from this ramp, but there is a ½ mile hike to launch area), hike or bike along one of the nature trails, or just sit and watch the wide variety of birds and wildlife.The picnic area features three pavilions available for rental with grills and a playground nearby.
 For overnight stays, the park has a 59-site full-facility campground and 10 modern cabins.
 To reserve a cabin or campsite, please visit ReserveAmerica.
 The camping entrance of the park is home to a pioneer cracker village as well as the Silver River Museum and Environmental Education Center.
 The center is operated by the Marion County School District in cooperation with the park and is open to the public on weekends and holidays from 9am to 5pm.
 Admission to the Museum is $2.00 per person.
 Children under 6 are free.

 Please excuse our dust!
-Camping reservations are blocked due to sewer construction project beginning in April and anticipated to continue through December.
+Camping reservations are blocked due to sewer construction project that is anticipated to continue through May 2016.
 Reservations will be available again when the termination date of the project is clearly defined.
-Some camp sites and cabins may be available for rent on a first come/first served basis.
+Some campsites and cabins may be available for rent on a first-come, first-served basis.
 Call the park to check availability the day before your expected arrival.

-The Equestrian Entrance: The Silver Springs State Parks horse trail traverses a wetland habitat.
+The Equestrian Entrance: The Silver Springs State Park horse trail traverses a wetland habitat.
 Unless we are in drought conditions, expect areas of mud and standing water along the trails.
 Summer seasons feature biting insects such as deer flies and mosquitoes; please dress and plan accordingly.
 If you do not have your own horse and want a guided horseback ride, contact visitor service provider Cactus Jack's Trail Rides.
 They offer guided horseback tours on the fantastic trails of our close neighbor Florida state park, the Marjorie Harris Carr Cross-Florida Greenway